Towards 3D Face Reconstruction in Perspective Projection: Estimating 6DoF Face Pose from Monocular Image

 \subsection{Head/Face Pose Estimation}

 Due to the prevalence of deep learning, great progresses have been achieved in head pose estimation.
 The main idea is to regress the euler angles of head pose directly based on deep CNNs.
-QuatNet~\cite{hsu2018quatnet} addresses the non-stationary property of head pose and proposed to train a quaternions regressor to avoid the ambiguity problem in euler angles.
+QuatNet~\cite{hsu2018quatnet} addresses the non-stationary property of head pose and proposes to train a quaternions regressor to avoid the ambiguity problem in euler angles.
 FSA-Net~\cite{yang2019fsa} adopts a fine-grained structure mapping for spatially feature grouping to improve the performance of head pose estimation.
 EVA-GCN~\cite{xin2021eva} views the head pose estimation as a graph regression problem, and leverages the Graph Convolutional Networks to model the complex nonlinear mappings between the graph typologies and the head pose angles.
 All of the above methods are proposed under the assumption of orthogonal projection, thus only 3DoF (3D rotation) is predicted and the error caused by perspective deformation can not be avoided.

-Laterly, Chang \emph{et al.} ~\cite{chang2019deep} regress directly the 6DoF parameters of human faces under perspective projection from a face photo.
+Laterly, Chang \emph{et al.}~\cite{chang2019deep,chang17fpn} regress directly local 6DoF human faces from a cropped face image.
+The predicted 6DoF pose is evaluated on downstream face recognition and face alignment tasks, which shows effectiveness of this 6DoF face pose.
 Albiero \emph{et al.}~\cite{albiero2021img2pose} propose a Faster-RCNN~\cite{ren2015faster} like framework named img2pose to predict the full 6DoF of human faces in the setting of perspective projection.
-Firstly, the original full image is fed into the RPN module, and all faces in the image are detected.
-Then the local 6DoF of each detected faces is predicted by the ROI head.
+Firstly, the original full image is fed into a region proposal network (RPN) module, and all faces in the image are detected.
+Then the local 6DoF of each detected face is predicted by the ROI head.
 Finally the local 6DoF is converted to global 6DoF using the information of facial bounding box and camera intrinsic matrix.
 Since img2pose ignores the influence of perspective deformation, the error of 6DoF will be amplified during local-to-global conversion.
 In addition, the 6DoF pose annotations in their training data are calculated with predicted five landmarks and a mean 3D mesh, not real 6DoF pose.